Convert anything, at global scale.

 Why convert STEP to IGES?

-Convert to IGES when the receiving engineering system or supplier workflow still expects that neutral geometry format, particularly for curves and surface-focused CAD exchange.
+Choose IGES as target when the receiving engineering system or supplier workflow still expects that neutral geometry format, particularly for curves and surface-focused CAD exchange.

 What changes when converting STEP to IGES?